 Through the years, we have provided the home the TLC it needed.
 It is now a very nice place.
 The shed has similarly been upgraded through those years until it is now a thriving workcenter of electronic design and production, and an active RF communication center.

---- My main station rig is an Elecraft K2.
+--- My alternate station rig (and CW contest rig) is an Elecraft K2.
 This rig is an all-band, CW & SSB, QRP Kit.
 It can output up to 10 Watts from 160M to 10M.
 It uses a dual synthesized VFOs, Variable bandwidth IF, switchable AGC, 10 VFO Memories, and an internal Keyer with memory.
 The receiver in this radio is rated one of the best of any rig available today.

-Installed options are: Separate Receive antenna Jack/160 meter coverage, SSB operation, Audio Filter w/ real-time clock, and a Noise Blanker.
+Installed options are: Separate Receive antenna Jack/160 meter coverage, SSB operation, RS-232 control, Audio Filter w/ real-time clock, and a Noise Blanker.

 ---KD1JV's ATS-3B.
 The first time I heard of one of these rigs, I thought "another CW-only rig for $200?
 He must be kidding".
 Then, when Steve made another run recently, I took another look: This a 6-band HF rig, CW-only, but with AGC, DDS-Tuning, 4 pole IF filter, up to 5W out, and capable of being powered by a 9V battery!
 On a whim, I ordered one; boy, am I impressed.
 The entire rig fits into two Altoids Tins: one for the rig, one for the band modules.
 I could fit an entire station including antenna, feedline, power source, rig, and tuner into less space than my main station rig takes.
 Quite impressive!